igniter-labs/ti-ext-importexport/docs/index.md

 ## Usage

+This section explains how to integrate the Import/Export extension into your own extension if you need to create custom import/export types.
+The Import/Export extension provides a simple API for managing import and export operations.

 ### Defining import types

 You can define import types by creating an import definition file and a model class that extends `IgniterLabs\ImportExport\Models\ImportModel`.
 This class should implement the `importData` method to handle the import logic for inserting/updating data into the database.
 The base class handles file uploads and data processing.